-Certain medical conditions, dietary supplements, and medications may delay and interfere with healing.
-Patients with massive weight loss may have a healing delay that could result in the incisions coming apart, infection, and tissue changes, resulting in the need for additional medical care, surgery, and prolonged hospitalizations.
+apart, infection, and tissue changes resulting in the need for additional medical care, surgery, and prolonged hospitalizations.
 Patients with diabetes or those taking medications such as steroids on an extended basis may have prolonged healing issues.
 Smoking will cause a delay in the healing process, often resulting in the need for additional surgery.
 There are general risks associated with healing such as swelling, bleeding, possibility of additional surgery, prolonged recovery, color changes, shape changes, infection, not meeting patient goals and expectations, and added expense to the patient.
 There may also be a longer recovery due to the length of surgery and anesthesia.
 Patients with significant skin laxity (patients seeking facelifts, breast lifts, abdominoplasty, and body lifts) will continue to have the same lax skin after surgery.
-The quality or elasticity of skin will not change and recurrence of skin looseness will occur at some time in the future, quicker for some than others.
-There are nerve endings that may become involved with healing scars from surgery (suction-assisted lipectomy, abdominoplasty, facelifts, body lifts, and extremity surgery).
-While there may not be a major nerve injury, the small nerve endings may become too active during the healing period, thus producing a painful or oversensitive area due to the small sensory nerve involved with the scar tissue.
-Often, massage and early non-surgical intervention resolves this.
-It is important to discuss a post-surgical pain with your surgeon.
+The quality or elasticity of skin will not change and the recurrence of skin looseness will occur at some time in the future, more quickly for some patients than others.
+There are nerve endings that may become involved with healing scars from surgeries such as suction-assisted lipectomy, abdominoplasty, facelifts, body lifts, and extremity surgery.
+While there may not be a major nerve injury, small nerve endings may become too active during the healing period producing a painful or oversensitive area due to the small sensory nerve involved with scar tissue.
+Often, massage and early nonsurgical intervention resolve this.
+It is important to discuss postsurgical pain with your surgeon.